CubeJerry/ThamLabQoL/README.md

 Speeding up a few things because I am lazy.
-More updates to come as I think of something.
+More updates to come as I think of them.

 ## Preface